Timinator2000/Algorithm_X/045 - generating actions/02 - shikaku skill builder.md

 # Ready for the Puzzle!

 With the [Shikaku Skill Builder]() __LINK NEEDED__ puzzle, the goal is not to cover the grid.
 The goal is to identify __every__ rectangle that could be used to build a potential solution.
 As I mentioned earlier, Algorithm X is really good at finding a set of actions that make a valid solution, but it cannot do its job unless you give it a full set of possible actions to consider.
-Hopefull this seems obvious and somewhat easy right now.
+Hopefully this seems obvious and somewhat easy right now.
 As the puzzles grow in complexity, this process will get more and more challenging!